-- 5.1 Appointment of Officers below Directors is the responsibility of the Chief Executive or his/her nominee and may not be made by Councillors (except that in the case of Division Heads, provision will be made for consultation with the appropriate Committee Chairman). - 6 Disciplinary Action for Alleged Misconduct (including Dismissal) - 6.1 Suspension: The Chief Executive, Director of Finance and Resources and Monitoring Officer may be suspended by a decision of the Full Council whilst an investigation takes place into alleged misconduct.
+5.1 Appointment of Officers below Directors is the responsibility of the Chief Executive or his/her nominee and may not be made by Councillors (except that in the case of Division Heads, provision will be made for consultation with the appropriate Committee Chairman).

+6 Disciplinary Action for Alleged Misconduct (including Dismissal)

+- 6.1 Suspension: The Chief Executive, Director of Finance and Resources and Monitoring Officer may be suspended by a decision of the Full Council whilst an investigation takes place into alleged misconduct.
 The suspension will be on full pay and last no longer than two months. - 6.2 Independent person: No other disciplinary action may be taken in respect of any of those officers, except in accordance with a recommendation in a report made by a designated independent person under Regulation 7 of the Local Authorities (Standing Orders) Regulations 2001. - 6.3 Involvement of Councillors: Councillors will not be involved in any disciplinary action against any officer below Director except where such involvement is necessary for any investigation or inquiry into alleged misconduct, through the Council's disciplinary, capability and related appeals procedures, as adopted from time to time.

-PART 5 Codes and Protocols
+Codes and Protocols

-SECTION 1 -Code of Conduct for Members 6 1 Purpose of the Code 2 Principles of Public Life at Epsom &amp; Ewell Borough Council 3 Interests 4 Dispensations 5 Gifts and Hospitality 6 Complaints Process Appendix 1 Appendix 2 7 17 17 19 24 SECTION 2 - Officers' Code of Conduct 28 1 Introduction and Scope 2 Standards in General 3 Political Neutrality 4 Disclosure of Information 5 Relationships 6 Financial Regulations and Standing Orders Relating to Contracts 7 Separation of Roles during Tendering 8 Recruitment and other Employment Matters 9 Outside Interests and Politically Restricted Posts 10 Personal Interests 11 Equality and Health and Safety Issues 12 ICT Security 13 Gifts and Hospitality 14 Dress Code 15 Whistleblowing 30 31 32 34 34 36 37 37 SECTION 3 - Protocol for Managing Member/Officer Relation 1 Introduction The Respective Roles of Elected Members and Officers Access to Officers Access to information and to Council Documents Working Relationships When Things Go Wrong Officer Advice to Party Groups Members and the Media 39 40 41 44 9 Conclusion SECTION 4 - Monitoring Officer Protocol 45
+SECTION 1 -Code of Conduct for Members 6

+Purpose of the Code Principles of Public Life at Epsom & Ewell Borough Council Interests Dispensations 7 10 17 17 19 24 26

+SECTION 2 - Officers' Code of Conduct 28

+Introduction and Scope 30 30 31 32 33 34 34 34 34 36 37 37 37 37

+SECTION 5 - Protocol for Managing Member/Officer Relation ~~

+Introduction 39 39 40 41 44 44 45

+SECTION 4 - Monitoring Officer Protocol 46

-1 Purpose of Document 46
+1 Purpose of Document

-2 The Monitoring Officer and Deputy Monitoring Officer
+2 3 The Monitoring Officer and Deputy Monitoring Officer

-3 Statutory Duties and Functions of the Monitoring Officer
+3 4 Statutory Duties and Functions of the Monitoring Officer

-4 Duties of the Council towards the Monitoring Officer

-5 Provisions in the Council's Constitution .47
+4 5 Duties of the Council towards the Monitoring Officer Provisions in the Council's Constitution

-6 Recommended Best Practice in relation to the Monitoring Officer .47
+5 6 Recommended Best Practice in relation to the Monitoring Officer

-7 Operative Provisions of the Protocol .48
+0 7 Operative Provisions of the Protocol

+•

-SEC TION 5 - Protocol on Use of Call-in Procedure 50
+TION 5 - Protocol on Use of Call-in Procedure 50

-SEC TION 6 - Code of Conduct and Practice in Licensing

-Prod cedures and Hearings 52
+TION 6 - Code of Conduct and Practice in Licensing cedures and Hearings 52

+FIUC -

-1 Introduction and status of code .52
+1 Introduction and status of code 52

-2 Definitions and interpretations .52
+2 Definitions and interpretations 52

 3 Licensing Sub Committees

-4 The need for guidance on licensing .54
+4 The need for guidance on licensing 54

-5 General role and conduct of Members in relation to the licensing
+5 General role and conduct of Members in relation to the licensing - 4

-system
+0 system

 6 Training

 7 Pre-application discussions

 8 Lobbying

 9 Gifts and hospitality

-10 .56
+10 00

-11 Licensing applications submitted by councillors and their close
+11 5 11 5

-associates or licensing applications which may have an impact on EG
+associates or licensing applications which may have an impact on FC

-10 councillors, their families or close associates
+10 councillors, their families or close associates Member and officer relations

-Member and officer relations The role of the Licensing Officer
+The role of the Licensing Officer

-ensing (Hearing) Sub Committees
+ensing (Hearing) Sub Committees 57

-Period of time in which Licensing (Hearing) Sub Committees to be .
-37
+14 Period of time in which Licensing (Hearing) Sub Committees to be held 57

-17 held 57

-15 Notice of hearing 57
+15 Notice of hearing

 Action following receipt of notice of hearing

-17 J ,
+17 Right to dispense with hearing if all parties agree

-Withdrawal of representations
+18 Withdrawal of representations

-The committee procedure
+19 The committee procedure

-20 Power to extend time and adjourn hearings .59
+20 Power to extend time and adjourn hearings

 21 Hearing to be public

-22 Right of attendance, assistance and representation .60
+22

-23 Councillor representations 60
+23 Councillor representations

-24 1 11 5

-25 , , , , , , , , , , , , , , , , , , , ,
+Representations and supporting information

+Frivolous, vexatious or repetitious representations

 Failure of parties to attend the hearing

-27 The committee decision making process .62
+The committee decision making process

+EEBC Con PART 5 - 0 stitution 3 of 99